chaitu-ycr/ai_chat_templates/templates/senior_test_automation_engineer_resume_template.md

 ## 2️⃣ Professional Summary

 **Example:**
-"Senior Test & Automation Engineer with 12+ years of experience designing, implementing, and leading automation solutions across diverse domains.
-Adept at building scalable frameworks, mentoring teams, and driving quality improvements."
+"Results-driven Senior Test & Automation Engineer with 12+ years of experience leading end-to-end quality initiatives, architecting scalable automation frameworks, and driving continuous improvement across web, API, and embedded systems.
+Recognized for technical leadership, cross-functional collaboration, and delivering measurable quality outcomes."

 **Your turn:**
-> Write a brief summary of your professional background, strengths, and aspirations.
+> Summarize your professional background, core strengths, and what sets you apart.

 *Type your summary here.
 When ready, type "continue" to proceed.*